Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: proposal

 In actual experiments, the qutrits are not perfectly realizable as in the model simulated above.
 For example, there is limited control over the qutrit-cavity coupling parameters.
 In the above simulations, we assume that the cavity frequency shifts induced by qutrits are approximately equivalent, with discrepancies smaller than 5 percent.
-This relation requires equally spaced cavity frequency shifts from qutrit states $|g\rangle$, $|e\rangle$ and $|f\rangle$, as well as equal cavity-qutrit interaction terms among different qutrits.
+This relation requires equally spaced cavity frequency shifts from qutrit states $|g\rangle$, $|e\rangle$, and $|f\rangle$, as well as equal cavity-qutrit interaction terms among different qutrits.
 Such an assumption is made for the sake of simplicity, but may be difficult to realize in experiments.

 In the experimental realization with transmon qubits \cite{Shankar2013} matching between the cavity shift of qubit A and B, $\chi_\mathrm{A}=\chi_\mathrm{B}$, was achieved by tuning the qubit frequencies, where $\chi_\mathrm{{A(B)}}\propto g_\mathrm{{A(B)}}^2/(\omega_\mathrm{{A(B)}}-\omega_r)$ with $g$ denoting the coupling strength.
 However, for the current protocol involving qutrits, matching all the dispersive shifts by simple frequency tuning of the qutrit levels is not possible.
-A remnant mismatch between dispersive shifts leads to extra dephasing induced by residual measurements, which can nevertheless be eliminated by a higher ratio of $\chi/\kappa$, as is described in Appendix A. Figure \ref{fig5}(b) shows the protocol fidelity on a four-qutrit chain with qutrit-cavity coupling parameters mismatched to varied degrees; the choice of device parameters is introduced in Appendix B. The final fidelity of the protocol decreases slowly from $\sim 85\%$ to $\sim 70 \%$ with larger parameter mismatches from $10\%$ to $40\%$, indicating a relatively small impact on the protocol performance.
+Figure \ref{fig5}(b) shows the protocol fidelity on a four-qutrit chain with qutrit-cavity coupling parameters mismatched to varied degrees; The choice of device parameters is introduced in Appendix~\ref{app:b}.
+The final fidelity of the protocol decreases slowly from $\sim 85\%$ to $\sim 70 \%$ with larger parameter mismatches from $10\%$ to $40\%$, indicating a relatively small impact on the protocol performance.